Retire by stateFigures verified May 31, 2026

 Travel historic Route 66 and city museums

 Oklahoma has one of the longest drivable stretches of historic Route 66, plus museums and Western heritage sites in Oklahoma City and Tulsa.
-These give retirees easy day trips that mix history, art, and small-town stops.
+That adds up to easy day trips that mix history, art, and small-town stops.

 TravelOK (state tourism)